Stability of Minkowski space and polyhomogeneity of the metric: Introduction

-The compactification $M$ only depends on the ADM mass $m$ of the initial data set;\footnote{By the positive mass theorem \cite{SchoenYauPMT,WittenPMT}, we have $m\geq 0$, but we will not use this information.
-In fact, our analysis of the Bondi mass, summarized in Theorem~\ref{ThmIBondi} below, \emph{implies} the positive mass theorem for the restricted class of data considered in Theorem~\ref{ThmIBaby}.} for the class of initial data considered here, the mass gives the only long range contribution to the metric that significantly (namely, logarithmically) affects the bending of light rays: for the Schwarzschild metric~\eqref{EqISchw}, radially outgoing null-geodesics lie on the level sets of $t-r-2 m\log(r-2 m)$.
-Concretely, near $i^0\cup\scri^+$, $M$ will be the Penrose compactification of the region $\{t/r<2,\,r\gg 1\}\subset\R^4$ within the Schwarzschild spacetime, i.e.\ equipped with the metric $g_m^S$, blown up at spacelike and future timelike infinity.
-As in our previous work \cite{HintzVasyKdSStability,HintzKNdSStability} on Einstein's equation, we prove Theorem~\ref{ThmIBaby} using a Newton-type iteration scheme in which we solve a \emph{linear} equation \emph{globally} on $M$ at each step.
-We do not quite use the wave coordinate gauge as in Lindblad--Rodnianski \cite{LindbladRodnianskiGlobalStability,LindbladRodnianskiGlobalExistence}, but rather a wave map gauge with background metric given by the Schwarzschild metric with mass $m$ near $i^0\cup\scri^+$, glued smoothly into the Minkowski metric elsewhere; this is a more natural choice than using the Minkowski metric itself as a background metric (which would give the standard wave coordinate gauge), as the solution $g$ will be a short range perturbation of $g_m^S$ there.
+We do not quite use the wave coordinate gauge as in Lindblad--Rodnianski \cite{LindbladRodnianskiGlobalStability,LindbladRodnianskiGlobalExistence}, but rather a wave map gauge with background metric given by the Schwarzschild metric with mass $m$ near $I^0\cup\scri^+$, glued smoothly into the Minkowski metric elsewhere; this is a more natural choice than using the Minkowski metric itself as a background metric (which would give the standard wave coordinate gauge), as the solution $g$ will be a short range perturbation of $g_m^S$ there.
 This gauge, which can be expressed as the vanishing of a certain 1-form $\Ups(g)$, fixes the long range part of $g$ and hence the main part of the null geometry at $\scri^+$.
 In order to ensure the gauge condition to a sufficient degree of accuracy (i.e.\ decay) at $\scri^+$ throughout our iteration scheme, we implement \emph{constraint damping}, first introduced in the numerics literature in~\cite{GundlachCalabreseHinderMartinConstraintDamping}, and crucially used in~\cite{HintzVasyKdSStability}.
 This means that we use the 1-form encoding the gauge condition in a careful manner when passing from the Einstein equation~\eqref{EqIEin} to its `reduced' quasilinear hyperbolic form: we can arrange that for each iterate $g_k$ in our iteration scheme, the gauge 1-form $\Ups(g_k)$ vanishes sufficiently fast at $\scri^+$ so as to fix the long range part of $g$.
-In order to close the iteration scheme and control the non-linear interactions, we need to keep precise track of the leading order behavior of the remaining metric coefficients at $\scri^+$; this is analogous to the arguments by Lindblad--Rodnianski.
+In order to close the iteration scheme and control the nonlinear interactions, we need to keep precise track of the leading order behavior of the remaining metric coefficients at $\scri^+$.
 We discuss this in detail in \S\ref{SsIEin}.